 Once bitten, twice shy

 This latest incident must surely confirm that the bank simply can’t be trusted to run basic services effectively.
 One IT ‘incident’, albeit a seriously mismanaged one, might just about be written off as normal today.
-Almost bank experiences IT problems every so often, particularly high street behemoths moving over from ancient legacy systems.
+Every bank experiences IT problems once in a while, particularly high street behemoths moving over from ancient legacy systems.
 It’s a delicate operation and things can go wrong.

 But it’s hard to be philosophical about such gremlins when they stop you from making rent.
 When they stop you from getting home, or accessing your wedding savings, or completing a property purchase, or buying food for your kids.
 People could be forgiven for leaving a bank that lets them down in this way just the once.
 But when it happens twice, it’s almost a moral and practical imperative to “stop bitching and start switching”, as Martin Lewis has memorably put it.